Gaurav927/Hidden_Markov_Model/README.md

 P(2 am|Noida) = 1/4 = .25            p(2 am|Delhi) = 2/5 = .4
 P(3 am|Noida) = 3/4 = .75            p(3 am|Delhi) = 0
 ```
+ But the real problem is even harder: we don’t know the counts of being in any
+of the hidden states!!
+The Baum-Welch algorithm solves this by iteratively esti-
+mating the counts.We will start with an estimate for the transition and observation
+probabilities and then use these estimated probabilities to derive better and better
+probabilities